SolankiPratikkumar/Telescopic-OTA-LDO/README.md

 • Now, From (Id/W) techplot of NMOS find,
 * W =[Ibias/(Id/W)]
 * The outlined methodology ensures accurate transistor sizing that aligns well with both analytical calculations and simulation results.
-* The developed design principles are incorporated into a lookup table (LuT)-based transistor sizing framework,which offers scalability across various LDO topologies and technology nodes.
+* The developed design principles are incorporated into a lookup table (LuT)-based transistor sizing framework, which offers scalability across various LDO topologies and technology nodes.
 * This approach, which utilizes technology characterization plots (techplots), provides improved accuracy and practicality compared to traditional square-law-based sizing methods.